bixb922/freezefs/README.md

 ### The output .py file
-The outfile is overwritten with the MicroPython code with file contents (possibly compressed), file and folder names and the code to os.mount() or extract the files.
+The outfile is overwritten with the MicroPython code with file contents (possibly compressed), file and folder names and the code to mount the archive as file system or extract the files.

-### freezefs with --on-import mount (default)
+### freezefs with --on-import mount

 With this option, the output .py module mounts its file system on import at the mount point (virtual folder) specified by --target as read-only files.

 The purpose --on-import=mount option to enable mounting a file system frozen in bytecode in a MicroPython image.
 So the best use for this option is to put the .py output file or files into a manifest.py, generate the MicroPython image and load the image to a microcontroller.
-Add a import of the output .py file in the main.py or boot.py (or _boot.py) and the files get visible read only at the specified target.
+Add a import of the output .py file in the main.py or boot.py and the files get visible read only at the specified target.

 See section on RAM usage below for --on-import with --compress.

 ### freezefs with --on-import=extract
-This option is intended for use with --compress to deploy files to the regular flash file system.
+This option is intended for use with --compress to makme a self extractable .py file.

+To obtain maximum gain from compression, compile the .py with mpy-cross to a .mpy file.

 When importing or running this .py file on a MicroPython system, the file system gets decompressed and extracted.

 Also see --overwrite option.

-With the --on-import=extract option, the folder is not mounted but copied to the file system at

 ### --on-import=extract with --overwrite=never
 When extracting, each file that exists will be skipped.
 Only non-existing files will be extracted.
 Existing files will be never overwritten.